BeatrisRah/BookSwap/README.md

 #### Or simply open this [link](https://bookswap-f06b7.web.app/)!

-### Example user: <br>
+### 🔒 Example user: <br>
 Email: alex@email.com <br>
 Pass: softuni123

 ## 🚀 Features

-- 📖 Buy & Sell Books – List your books for sale or find affordable second-hand books.

-- 🔄 Trade Books – Swap books with fellow readers and refresh your collection.

-- 🎁 Donate Books – Give books a second life by donating.

-- 📲 Chats - Decide how trades and sells will go best to your needs.

-- 📅 Book Bazaar Events – Join seasonal book fairs, swaps, and community gatherings.
+- 👨🏻‍💻 User Authentication – Sign up, log in, and log out securely with Firebase Authentication.

+- 📖 Book Listings – Users can add, edit, and delete their own books.

+- 🔄 Trade System – Users can offer trades by selecting a book from their listings.

+- 📲 Real-Time Chat – Built-in messaging system for trade negotiations.

+- 📅 Admin Events – Only admins can create/edit events, while all users can view them.

 ## 📌 Usage Guide

-* Sign Up / Log In – Create an account to start listing or finding books.

-* Browse or Search – Explore books by title, genre, or new additions.

-* List a Book – Upload book details and set selling, trading, or donation options.

-* Connect & Exchange – Chat securely with buyers, traders, or donors.
+📝 Adding a Book
+1. Go to the "Add Book" page.

+2. Fill in the book details.

+3. Upload a cover image.

+4. Click Create – your book is now listed!

+🔄 Trading a Book
+1. Click on a book you want to trade for.

+2. Select one of your listed books as a trade offer.

+3. A chat will automatically open with the owner.

 🙌 Happy reading, trading, and sharing!
 ## 🖥️ Tech Stack

-**Client:** React, TailwindCSS
+**Frontend:** React, React Router, Context API

+**Backend:** Firebase Firestore (NoSQL Database)

-**Server:** Firebase
+**Authentication:** Firebase Auth

+**Image Uploads:** Cloudinary

+**Real-Time Features:** Firestore Listeners for live chat